complete-dope/codex/content/posts/Machine-Learning.md

 dL / dWs -> dL / d(wx+b) * d(wx+b) /        dx
 (Ws : all the parameters in the model) -> and is done using the chain rule

-Optimizer:

-Changes the weights of the model (according to the policy defined ) to minimize the loss function

-W_i+1 = W_i - lr * dL / dW_i

-(The sgd is not well explained in the pytorch docs , the loop they represent is teh whole training loop , not the sgd loop)

 ## Revision / paper reading